AnyBody/tutorials/Motion_Capture_Movement/lesson1.md

 such as force platform measurements or EMG.
 AnyBody can read the data from a C3D file directly.

-Without further ado, let us import a real C3D file and drive a complete model.

-The AnyBody Modeling System offers you virtually unlimited ways of doing things, and probably more than the average user can comprehend, so we are going to start with a simple and top-down procedure.
+The AnyBody Modeling System offers you virtually unlimited ways of doing things, and probably more than the average user can comprehend.

 The AnyBody Model Repository (> 2.0), contains some pre-cooked examples which are easy to drive with your own data and which contain some really neat features